tartley/belter/README.md

 ## TODO

-* 'run' should be a bash script again, and should work regardless of whether virtualenv is active or not.
-Fix "to run" docs above.
-Should it create virtualenv automatically?
 * Travis. put badge in readme.
 * screenshot in readme
 * A ship has a body which describes a triangle